hunterjackson/docs/source/kudu.rst

 **Insert Idempotency**

 Kafka currently provides at least once delivery semantics.
 Therefore, this mode may produce errors if unique constraints have been implemented on the target tables.
-If the error policy has been set to NOOP then the Sink will discard the error and continue to process, however, it currently makes no attempt to distinguish violation of integrity constraints from other exceptions such as casting issues.
+If the error policy has been set to NOOP then the sink will discard the error and continue to process, however, it currently makes no attempt to distinguish violation of integrity constraints from other exceptions such as casting issues.

 **Upsert**

-The Sink support Kudu upserts which replaces the existing row if a match is found on the primary keys.
+The sink support Kudu upserts which replaces the existing row if a match is found on the primary keys.

 **Upsert Idempotency**